-Bit Symbol Name Description When $\overline{\text{RDY}}$ = 0, device is ready for an instruction.
+Bit Symbol Name Description When $\overline{RDY} = 0$ , device is ready for an instruction.
 0 RDY Ready When $\overline{RDY}$ = 1, device is busy.
 As busy, device only accepts Read Status Register command.
 This represents the write protection status of the device.
 When WEN = 0, Status Register and entire array cannot be modified, 1 WEN Write Enable regardless the setting of WPEN, WP pin or block protection.
 Write Enable command (WREN) can be used to set WEN to 1.
 Upon power-up stage, WEN is reset to 0.
-2 BP0 Block Protect Bit Despite of the status on WPEN, WP or WEN, BP0 and BP1 configure ar combinations of the four blocks being protected (Table 5.2).
-They are non-volatile memory and programmed to 0 by factory.
-3 BP1 Block Protect Bit 4 Х Don't Care Values can be either 0 or 1, but are not rate ined.
-Meetly always 0, execut during 5 Х Don't Care Values can be either 0 or 1, but are not retained.
+2 BP0 Block Protect Bit Despite of the status on WPEN, WP or WEN, BP0 and BP1 configure any combinations of the four blocks being protected (Table 5.2).
+3 BP1 Block Protect Bit They are non-volatile memory and programmed to 0 by factory.
+4 Х Don't Care Value and be side at 0 and but are not at a size of Marthurshine of a second during 5 Х Don't Care Values can be either 0 or 1, but are not retained.
 Mostly always 0, except during 6 Х Don't Care write operation.
-7 WPEN Write Protect Enable This bit can be utilized to enable Hardware Write Protection, together with $\overline{WP}$ pin.
+7 WPEN N Write Protect Enable This bit can be utilized to enable Hardware Write Protection, together with $\overline{\text{WP}}$ pin.
 If enabled, Status Register becomes read-only.
 However, the memory array is not protected by this mode.
-Hardware Write Protection requires the setting of $\overline{WP} = 0$ and WPEN = 1.
+Hardware Write Protection requires the VVI LIN setting of $\overline{\text{WP}}$ = 0 and WPEN = 1.
 Otherwise, it is disabled.
 WPEN cannot be altered from 1 to 0 if $\overline{\text{WP}}$ is already set to Low.
 (Table 5.3 for write protection)